 Thanks for reading

-Whether you run your business as a sole trader or partnership, there may come a time when you have to report and pay Capital Gains Tax on the disposal of business assets.
-The rules and regulations are rather complex, so we would recommend using an accountant.
+Whether you run your business as a sole trader, partnership, or limited company, there may come a time when you have to report and pay Capital Gains Tax on the disposal of business assets.

 If you have any questions about this post, please leave a comment below.
-For more small business news and advice, visit the 1st Formations Blog.
+For more small business news and advice, visit the 1st Formations Blog

 Hi – so if you are a sole director of a Plc and a basic rate tax payer and you sell that business for £25300 your CGT allowance is £15300 and you pay 10% CGT on the remaining £10000?